-Launched in 2017, OregonSaves was the first state-based retirement savings program in the country.
-Now, it has more than $100 million in assets.
-Even the smallest businesses are required to facilitate OregonSaves if they don’t offer an employer-sponsored retirement plan.
-In fact, the deadline for employers with four or fewer employees is targeted for 2022.
+Launched in 2017, OregonSaves was the first state-based retirement savings program in the country and has since surpassed managing $100 million in assets.
+Employers with 5 or more employees are already required to offer a plan; for employers with 4 employees or fewer, the deadline is March 1, 2023.
 If you’re wondering whether OregonSaves is the best choice for your employees, read on for answers to frequently asked questions.

 1. Do I have to offer my employees OregonSaves?

 No. Oregon laws require businesses to offer retirement benefits, but you don’t have to elect OregonSaves.
 If you provide a 401(k) plan (or another type of employer-sponsored retirement program), you may request an exemption.

 OregonSaves is a Payroll Deduction IRA program—also known as an “Auto IRA” plan.
 Under an Auto IRA plan, you must automatically enroll your employees into the program.
 Specifically, the Oregon plan requires employers to automatically enroll employees at a 5% deferral rate with automatic, annual 1% increases until their savings rate reaches 10%.
 All contributions are invested into a Roth IRA.

 As an eligible employer, you must facilitate the program, set up the payroll deduction process, and send the contributions to OregonSaves.
 The first $1,000 of an employee’s contributions will be invested in the OregonSaves Capital Preservation Fund, and savings over $1,000 will be invested in an OregonSaves Target Retirement Fund based on age.
 Employees retain control over their Roth IRA and can customize their account by selecting their own contribution rate and investments—or by opting out altogether.
 (They can also opt out of the annual increases.)